bgbhimani/Joke_API_python/Readme.md

 2. Dark
 3. Christmas
 4. Any

+**Secret Note:** You can type anything to search for that topic

-5. Enter the number corresponding to the category you want, and a joke will be fetched from JokeAPI and displayed.
+Enter the number corresponding to the category you want, and a joke will be fetched from JokeAPI and displayed.

 ### Example Output